Ivo-Balbaert/Vale_Examples/README.md

 The programs are stored in folders according to their specific Vale characteristics.
 Each folder contains a .md file with more explanations on each program.

+Using VSCode as your editor, here is a simple [syntax highlighter](https://github.com/Ivo-Balbaert/vscode-vale).

 To compile a program:   _python pathto/valec.py build program.vale_

 To run a program:       _main_ (on Windows) or _./a.out_ (on Linux)

 The output of a program is shown in comments after: // =>

 All improvements or contributions welcome!